 Commonwealth Supported Place (CSP)

-A commonwealth supported place is a higher education place for which the Government makes a financial contribution.
+A higher education place for which the Government makes a financial contribution.

 Commonwealth Supported Student (CSS)

-A student in receipt of a Commonwealth Supported Place.
+A student in receipt of a Commonwealth Supported Place (CSP).

 Courses required to be completed to satisfy some or all of the requirements of an award and cannot normally be replaced by alternative courses.
 Compulsory courses are offered every calendar year.

-Enrolment by a student in a program while enrolled in another program; only permitted with the approval of the relevant Delegated Authority.
+Enrolment by a student in a program while enrolled in another program; it requires endorsement of the relevant Delegated Authority or Delegated Authorities.

 The public ceremony where Awards are presented and granted or bestowed upon persons who have completed all requirements for the respective Award.
 Also referred to as a graduation ceremony.